staxrip/staxrip/docs/generated/commands.rst

     * - templateName <string>
       - Template Name: Name of the template to be loaded after the job was added.
 Empty to load no template.

-.. option:: -CheckForUpdate
+.. option:: CheckForUpdate

     Checks if a update is available.

-.. option:: -ClearJobs
+.. option:: ClearJobs

     Clears the job list.

-.. option:: -CopyToClipboard:value
+.. option:: CopyToClipboard

     Copies a string to the clipboard.